moruno21/inception/README.md

 1. Run `npm i` in the root folder to install all the workspace dependencies.

-2. Run `docker-compose up` to create the containers that will host the workspace infrastructure (MongoDB, Mongo Express and EventStore).
+2. Run `docker-compose up` to create the containers that will host the workspace infrastructure (MongoDB and Mongo Express).

 3. Run `npm start` to start both the **api** and the **web** applications.